Robyn Parker: Legislative Council

 Parker was first touted as a Liberal candidate in 2000 However, she had to wait until 2002 to be pre-selected for the fifth position on the Liberal ticket, and was the seventh person elected on the combined Liberal/National ticket.

 Parker was elected to the Legislative Council in 2003.
 Parker delivered her Inaugural speech on 20 May 2003.
 During her time in Parliament Parker chaired a number of high-profile inquiries, including the Operation and Management of the NSW Ambulance Service, the Bullying of Children and Young People, and the Building the Education Revolution.
 She also served as the Shadow Parliamentary Secretary for Education and Aboriginal Affairs and was Chair of the NSW Opposition's Hunter Taskforce.

 In 2004 she spoke on the debate of the Criminal Procedure Amendment Sexual Offences Bill in the New South Wales Parliament.
 She supported the introduction of closed circuit television for victims to give their evidence in court as she had been a victim when she was nineteen in New Zealand.
 In the debate she pointed out the different standards that apply to rape victims compared to other victims of crime.
 She said that if "an assailant held you at knifepoint, asked you for your wallet and you complied, there is no question that a crime was committed.
 You would not be asked if you consented.
 You would not be asked if you had tried to resist.
 Only survivors of sexual assault are asked these questions."

 Parker delivered her Valedictory Speech on 2 December 2010.

 Parker decided to seek election to the Legislative Assembly to fulfil a desire to become involved in politics at a more local level and was elected as the first female Member for Maitland in March 2011 Parker was appointed Minister for Environment and Minister for Heritage in April 2011.

 Legislative Assembly

 On 19 February 2010, Parker was pre-selected by the Liberal Party to contest the semi-marginal Lower House seat of Maitland.
 At the 2011 election, Parker was elected with a swing of 20.3 per cent and won the seat with 56.3 per cent of the two-party vote.
 Her main competitor was the incumbent sitting member, Labor's Frank Terenzini.

 In her inaugural speech to the Parliament Parker noted her aspirations as a member of the Liberal party to follow the lead of Menzies who named the party as a party of long-term vision, progressive rather than reactionary.
 Parker delivered her inaugural speech on 3 May 2011.

-As one of the fastest growing regional electorates in the country, infrastructure expenditure centring around roads, transport, schools and hospitals was a priority during Parker’s term.

 Parker lobbied and achieved funding for a complete school rebuild for Hunter River Community School.